Panasonic GX9 vs Sony HX99

 It is notable that the GX9 has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the GX9 and the HX99 are recent models that are part of the current product line-up.
 The GX9 replaced the earlier Panasonic GX8, while the HX99 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX9 and HX99 can be found, respectively, in the Panasonic GX9 Manual (free pdf) or the online Sony HX99 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic GX9 or the Sony HX99 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.